overcyber/skill_AliceVolume/instructions/en.md

 of the skill settings

 then do
- - ```aplay -l'''
+ - ```aplay -l```

-   and see what your card number is. then select that from the drop list in the skill settings
+   and see what your card number is.
+Then select that from the drop list in the skill settings

+EG: respeaker 2 could be card 1

  Currently HDMI or USB are not configured so i know they don't work